Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Results

 Cross-dressing characters are characters that adopt some traits of another gender during some scenes, dressing and speaking as a member of another gender.
 Such characters are a particularly interesting use case for our classifier-based gender portrayal method.

-We obtained a list of five cross-dressing characters from the database Role Call,\footnote{https://rolecall.eu/crossdressed\_characters/} listed in \autoref{tab:cross_dressers}.
-All the characters are female characters cross-dressing as men: Lindabridis, Eugenia, Semíramis, Rosaura, and Claridiana.
-Each of these female characters subvert traditional roles by embodying manly traits such as intellectual aspirations, interest in war and hunting, physical strength, and resistance to marriage \parencite{araico2017lenguaje}.
+We obtained a list of five cross-dressing characters in four of Calderón's plays, listed in \autoref{tab:cross_dressers}, from the \textit{Role Call} database.\footnote{See: \url{https://rolecall.eu/crossdressed\_characters/}.} Since we are not aware of other sources for instances of cross-dressing in Calderón's work, we treat this list as ground truth, although the possibility remains that the list is not exhaustive.
+All five characters are female characters cross-dressing as men: Rosaura, Eugenia, Semíramis, Claridiana, and Lindabridis.
+Each of these female characters subvert traditional roles by embodying manly traits such as intellectual aspirations, interest in war and hunting, physical strength, and resistance to marriage (\cite{araico_2017}).
 Information about in which scenes the characters are cross-dressing are taken both from the Role Call database and from looking at stage directions.
-Unfortunately there are many inconsistencies, and the cross-dressing is not always explicitly stated in the stage directions.
-In the cases where the stage direction indicates cross-dressing we use this information, otherwise we revert to the Role Call list.
+Unfortunately, there are many inconsistencies, and the cross-dressing is not always explicitly stated in the stage directions.
+In the cases where the stage direction indicates cross-dressing, we use this information, otherwise we revert to the Role Call list.

-For the ecological validity of this experiment, we ensured that all cross-dressing characters were part of the validation set -- that is, the gender classification model was not trained on any cross-dressing characters.
-As motivated above, we use the model that aggregates predictions at the scene level.
-We do not carry out any specific prediction for these character, but simply analyze the predictions of the model, as in Experiment 1, but now at the level of specific characters.
+For the ecological validity of this experiment, we ensure that all cross-dressing characters are part of the validation set -- that is, the gender classification model is not trained on any cross-dressing characters.
+As motivated above, we use our trained model that aggregates predictions at the scene level.
+We do not carry out any specific prediction for these characters, but simply analyze the predictions of the model, as in Experiment 1, but now at the level of specific characters.
 We structure our analysis along two hypotheses.